Exploring Connections and Asset Relationships

 Create custom relationships to define your own connections between asset types based on your needs and understanding of the environment, business structure, and logical functions.

-See Managing Custom Relationships for more about how Relationships work and how to create them.
+See Managing Custom Relationships for more about how relationships work and how to create them.

 Viewing a Single Asset's Adapter Connections